 After locating his Dad's E-type Martin sees in this rusty car an opportunity to set things right - restore the car, restore the relationship - and the drama stems from the way these two men struggle to reconnect over the Jaguar's rebuild.

 Motor racing in the 1960s was exceptionally dangerous.
 Archie continues to suffer nightmares about the terrible crash that claimed his teammate's life, and Martin's efforts to rebuild their relationship are further frustrated by his refusal to open up about his past.

-To find out, we'll need help to fund our film - and by doing so you'll become a part of the team!
+To find out if these two people can heal their divisions and get the E-type on the road, we need YOUR help to fund our brilliant film.
+And by doing so you'll become a part of the team!

 WHY THIS STORY?